A little bit about us…

 Lucy Montgomery

-Since moving to Scotland she has been able to develop her love of farming and wildlife and she takes enormous pleasure in showing visitors round the farm and providing them with coffee and cake.
+Since moving to Scotland she has been able to develop her love of farming and wildlife and she takes enormous pleasure showing visitors round the farm and providing them with coffee and cake.